Carnamah Historical Society: Virtual museum

 The society added a virtual museum to its website in August 2011 to share its collection with a broader audience.
-It began with three virtual exhibitions, but was later expanded to a total of nine with support from the Department of Culture and the Arts (DCA).
+It began with three virtual exhibitions, but was later expanded to a total of nine with support from the Department of Culture & the Arts (DCA).
 An image from Carnamah's virtual museum was the cover of the July–August 2013 edition of Inside History magazine.
 In 2013 the society began rolling out Australian Curriculum resources to accompany its virtual exhibitions with backing from the Western Australian History Foundation and DCA.

 In May 2014 the society's Virtual Museum: to be known and distinguished as Carnamah was the Level 1 winner of the Permanent Exhibition category at the Museums and Galleries National Awards (MAGNA), which are conducted annually by Museums Australia.
 The MAGNA judges summarised the work as an innovative solution that was "very creative with excellent production values and interpretative images and narratives".
 The following year, in 2015, the accompanying education resources received a Highly Commended in the Level 1 Interpretation, Learning and Audience Engagement category of the same awards.
 The judges commented that they were "beautifully designed and comprehensive" and were "an exemplar for all local historical society/museums".

-To commemorate the centenary of the Gallipoli landings, the society created an additional virtual exhibition on the First World War in 2015.
+To commemorate the centenary of the Gallipoli landings, the society created an additional virtual exhibition on World War I in 2015.